DeRidder USO Building

 The DeRidder USO was built in 1941 for the same reasons as all other United Service Organizations; to provide a relaxing atmosphere to members of the armed forces.
-The building is located at 250 Seventh Street and is across the street from the present day Beauregard Memorial Hospital.
+The building is located at 250 West Seventh Street and is across the street from the hospital, Beauregard Health System.

 NRHP listing

 The DeRidder USO building was listed on the National Register of Historic Places on February 25, 1992.

 History

 The DeRidder USO opened November 28, 1941, was accepted by the United Service Organization on December 1, 1941, and served permanent party and visitor members of the armed services of the United States from DeRidder Army Air Base, as well as Camp Polk.

 More than 500 USO's were built for our service men during World War II and some in foreign lands.
 What sets this one apart is that it was the first USO not built on a military reservation and built specifically for, and donated to, the USO.
 The second USO in Galveston opened 24 hours later.

 Civic Center records show that 89,000 soldiers visited the DeRidder USO, 15,000 had showers, and 27,000 saw movies during the time it was an active USO.